JornLotsch/opImputation/README.md

 ## About this project

 **opImputation** provides an automated, transparent, and reproducible framework for dataset‑specific benchmarking and optimal selection of missing‑value imputation methods.
-The framework incorporates *Activity‑Based Classification (ABC)* and *computed ABC (cABC)* analyses to identify statistically top‑performing algorithms and to optionally generate a fully imputed dataset automatically.

-For theoretical background, see:
-- Ultsch A, Lötsch J. *Computed ABC Analysis for Rational Selection of Most Informative Variables in Multivariate Data.* *PLoS One.* 2015; 10(6): e0129767.
-- Lötsch J, Ultsch A. *Recursive computed ABC (cABC) Analysis for Reducing Machine‑Learning Feature Sets to Their Minimum Informative Size.* *Sci Rep.* 2023; 13(1): 5470.
+The framework incorporates *computed ABC (cABC)* analyses to identify statistically top‑performing algorithms and to optionally generate a fully imputed dataset automatically.
+For theoretical background, see: Ultsch A, Lötsch J. Computed ABC Analysis for Rational Selection of Most Informative Variables in Multivariate Data,  *PLoS One.* 2015; 10(6): e0129767 and  Lötsch J Ultsch A. Recursive computed ABC (cABC) Analysis for Reducing Machine‑Learning Feature Sets to Their Minimum Informative Size. *Sci Rep.* 2023; 13(1): 5470.
 ```